 Reading in Early Years

 In nursery, we focus primarily on speaking and listening skills that are a precursor to reading, listening for and distinguishing between sounds, exploring rhyme, hearing initial sounds in words.
 In the summer term of nursery, the children will be introduced to the Read Write Inc pictures that support the learning of sounds, and then the initial sounds before the summer term.
-Please ensure you use ‘pure sounds’ with your child at home to help them as they begin to blend (see phonics section of the website.)
+Please ensure you use ‘pure sounds’ with your child at home to help them as they begin to blend (see phonics section below.)

 Reading is interspersed into all our teaching and is encouraged across our whole learning environment, indoor and out.
 We are also lucky to have a weekly time to visit our beautiful Dukes library, to choose and check out our own book, and learn to further respect and enjoy the wonders of books!